 Please cite usage of this data as follows:

 National Ice Center.
 2008, updated daily.
 IMS daily Northern Hemisphere snow and ice analysis at 1 km, 4 km, and 24 km resolutions.
 Boulder, CO: National Snow and Ice Data Center.
-Digital media [last access date: July 21, 2020], provided in netCDF format by ICDC (http://icdc.cen.uni-hamburg.de).
+Digital media [last access: April 20, 2021], provided in netCDF format by ICDC (https://icdc.cen.uni-hamburg.de).